dgroomes/lucene-playground/README.md

 I'm surprised to find such an attentive Gradle setup in an old library.
 JMeter is another good example of an old library with a modern Gradle setup.
 This is often not the case.

-I want to follow [Lucene's official tutorial](https://lucene.apache.org/core/9_2_0/demo/index.html).
-It's a bit awkward that it's written in JavaDoc.
+At first I followed [Lucene's official tutorial](https://lucene.apache.org/core/9_2_0/demo/index.html) and then created my own.

 ## Wish List